matten-rd/recipe-app-m3/README.md

 # RecipeApp
 This is an app which implements an algorithm to "scan" a web recipe and extract title, description, ingredients, instructions, image, yield and cook time.

+🚧 This app is currently a work in progress.

 :heavy_exclamation_mark: At this time the algorithm only works for swedish recipes.

 Simplified overview of the "scanning" process: